 - Burning dust: Furnaces naturally become dusty over time, especially if they are located in your basement.
 Once you fire up your furnace after several months, dust may have accumulated inside the heater.
 As a result, you may smell burning dust during the first use of your furnace of the season.
 This isn’t a cause for concern unless it lasts more than one day.

-As soon as you notice a foul smell coming from your basement – or rather, your furnace – first, identify what the odor smells like.
+Did you notice a foul smell coming from your basement?
+Or rather, your furnace?
+First, identify what the odor smells like.
 Then, determine the danger of the situation.
 If the smell is vague, you can try opening your windows to ventilate your home and see if it goes away.
 Often, a small change such as replacing your filter can make the smell dissipate.
 However, if the smell comes on quickly and strongly, you and your family should leave your home immediately and call a professional.

 Give us a call anytime, we’re happy to help!